FoolCode/Plugin/README.md

 A very complete plugin system to let you claim that your application supports plugins!

 You will need PHP 5.3 for this to work.
-You can install it through composer.
+You can install it through [Composer](http://getcomposer.org/) and [Packagist](https://packagist.org/packages/foolz/plugin).

 [![Build Status](https://secure.travis-ci.org/FoolRulez/Plugin.png)](http://travis-ci.org/FoolRulez/Plugin)